 If we don’t use that approach with our sales funnels, then our competitors will – and our business will suffer as a result.

-How to Use Digital Marketing to Add Prospects to Your Sales Funnel
+How to Use Digital Marketing Channels to Optimize Your Sales Funnel

 One of the best ways to add people into your sales funnel is to use digital marketing to drive them to your website.

-The tools in the digital marketing toolbox include websites; search engine marketing (SEM) – which is an umbrella term that includes search engine optimization (SEO) and paid search – as well as online display advertising; social media marketing; mobile marketing; and email marketing.
+The tools in the digital marketing toolbox include websites; search engine marketing (SEM) – which is an umbrella term that includes the following digital marketing channels: search engine optimization (SEO) and paid search – as well as online display advertising; social media marketing; mobile marketing; and email marketing.

 There’s another reason to love digital marketing – it gives you the ability to see how audiences interact with your brand and react to your marketing.
 Within hours of launching a campaign, you can gauge whether it’s working by analyzing the metrics you see with your analytics tools.